Affordable Fertility Treatments

 Multiple IVF Cycle Program (MICP) is a unique and innovative program for women with very low functional ovarian reserve (LFOR), also called Diminished Ovarian Reserve (DOR), available only at CHR.
 Under this program, qualified women (for criteria, please see below) are offered up to four (4) IVF cycles for a greatly reduced package price of $41,500 for all CHR-related cycle costs.
 Medication and outside laboratory costs are not included.

 In most fertility centers around the world, women with severely diminished ovarian reserve are refused IVF treatment with their own eggs (let alone being offered a multiple-cycle package), because of the extremely poor prognosis.
 We can offer this program to patients with "older ovaries" because we have significantly more experience with this type of patients, and have been achieving a small but significant number of pregnancy and live birth rates in these patients.
-With multiple cycles at our center, even women with severely diminished ovarian reserve can reach quite a reasonable cumulative pregnancy rate and live birth rate.
+With multiple cycles at our center, diminished ovarian reserve treatment at CHR can offer quite a reasonable cumulative pregnancy rate and live birth rate.

 Because IVF cycles are costly, especially for those women who must repeat cycles to achieve pregnancy, CHR developed this program based on two concepts: